bniculea/dev-node-angular-test/readme.md

      - The improvement which can be done here is to read the ports from environment variables.

   2. Logged user is lost on refresh.
      - The logged user is not persisted and it will be lost if the user refreshes the page.

-- Bugs:
-  1. 404 on existing page:
-      - Currently there is a bug, if the user refreshes the page and it is on another path, other than root (e.g localhost:9000/landing) a 404 page not found will be thrown.
-The workaround is to navigate back at the root page.
+This is because our state is not persisted.